microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/privilegedrole_selfactivate.md

 # privilegedRole: selfActivate

+Activate the role that is assigned to the requestor.

-> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.
-As of (11/2018),  this API is no longer supported and should not be used.
+As of As of December 2018, this API is no longer supported and should not be used.
 Use the [Create PrivilegedRoleAssignmentRequest](privilegedroleassignmentrequest_post.md) instead.

-Activate the role that is assigned to the requestor.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).